jnsbyr/esp8266-gardena1251/README.md

 ## Management Service ##

 By running a specifically tailored service in your network you can manage the operation of one or more WLAN control units.
 It is intentional that the WLAN control unit acts as TCP client and not as TCP server.
 This approach is slightly off in respect to many current IoT examples but hacking the WLAN control unit over the network will be a little bit more difficult this way.

+An example implementation of a multi valve management service for the [FHEM SmartHome Server](https://fhem.de/) can be found [here](https://github.com/jnsbyr/fhem#gardena-01251-irrigation-valve-management).

 ## Conclusions ##